dh4rm4/A-Reasonably-Secure-Thinkpad/README.md

 How to build a reasonably secure t480s Thinkpad.

 # Considerations
-One major componenent to build a resonably secure laptop, is the use of the _Static Root of Trust for Measurements_ from your _Trusted Platform Module_.
+One major component to build a reasonably secure laptop, is the use of the _Static Root of Trust for Measurements_ from your _Trusted Platform Module_.

 But this functionnality comes with high risks: